 Wireless presentation system is a device that allows you to mirror your notebook or mobile device content on a shared projector, flat panel, or TV without a need to plug in a cable.
 Presenters can be switched at a click of a button and no precious time will be wasted wasted.
 According to Gartner Research, wireless presentations systems are one of the top 10 strategic technologies to improve BYOD collaboration in office spaces.

-Unlike consumer wireless HDMI systems, commercial wireless presentation systems are designed to improve collaboration during meetings and enable multiple presenters to share ideas, concepts, and media without having to plug in a long cable.
-Because these are purpose-built for collaboration, a typical wireless presentation system will have these key elements.
+Unlike consumer wireless dongles for screen mirroring, commercial wireless presentation systems are designed to improve collaboration during meetings and enable multiple presenters to share ideas, concepts, and media without having to plug in a long cable.
+Because these are purpose-built for collaboration, a typical system will have these key elements:

 These are the most popular systems – and are very simple to use.
 To connect to the projector, you simply plug in a button or “puck” to your notebook or device and tap it to start presenting.
 The button encrypts the signal and wirelessly sends it to a receiver or “host” attached to the display.
 The Barco ClickShare and BenQ InstaShow are popular models that use this approach.

 AV Control System / Video Conferencing Integration

 Many traditional AV control systems and video conferencing systems offer wireless connections to their infrastructure to enable presenters to connect without a cable.
 Systems like the Crestron AirMedia can be integrated into existing HDMI switchers and control panels to leverage existing systems.

 These systems typically use a proprietary app to enable a notebook or other device to connect and present to the display using the corporate WiFi network and a receiver attached to the display.
 Systems such as the AirTame don’t require a button connected to the notebook but rely on the corporate WiFi network infrastructure to be robust enough to enable features such as smooth video frame rates.